rsksmart/RSKIPs/IPs/RSKIP536.md

 In case of error, each of these methods behaves as if a solidity `assert` statement was being used.
 That is, contract state is reverted and all the gas is consumed.

-### getTotalDifficulty
+### getCumulativeWork

-The method `getTotalDifficulty(uint256 blockDepth) returns (bytes)` takes as input the depth of the block to query and returns a byte array representation of the total cumulative difficulty of the chain up to that block.
+The method `getCumulativeWork(uint256 blockDepth) returns (bytes)` takes as input the depth of the block to query and returns a byte array representation of the total work of the chain up to that block.
+In blockchain context, "work" refers to the accumulated difficulty of all blocks from genesis up to the specified block, representing the total computational effort required to mine the chain.

 #### Validations